How Long Do Traffic Tickets Stay on Your Record in Florida?

 What's Really on Your Florida Driving Record?

-Ever wonder what your Florida driving record actually contains?
-Think of it less like a simple list of tickets and more like a detailed report of your entire history behind the wheel.
-This official document, managed by the Florida Department of Highway Safety and Motor Vehicles (FLHSMV), follows you for years and tells a story about the kind of driver you are.
+Ever wonder what your Florida driving record contains?
+It is less a simple list of tickets and more a detailed report of your history behind the wheel.
+This official document, managed by the Florida Department of Highway Safety and Motor Vehicles (FLHSMV), follows you for years.

-This isn't just a file in a government office.
-It's the primary source of information for insurance companies, law enforcement, and even potential employers.
-When an insurer calculates your premium, they aren't just picking a number randomly—they're pulling this exact data to assess how much of a risk you represent on the road.
+This is the primary source of information for insurance companies, law enforcement, and some employers.
+When an insurer calculates your premium, they may pull this exact data to assess risk.

 The Nitty-Gritty: What's Included